pelithne/AKS_Baseline_Deepdive/09-automation.md

 <img src="images/service-connection-sp-1b.png" width="400">

+Choose **Secret** in the **Credential** drop-down menu.

-Fill out the service connection information, using the below image as a template.
+Next, fill out the service connection information, using the below image as a template.
 Use the Service Principal ID and Service Principal Key created in the previous step.

 Give the pipeline a meaningful name and finally check the box named "Grant access permission to all pipelines" and click **Verify and Save**.